ATL (film): Plot

-At work one day, Esquire meets John Garnett (Keith David), a millionaire.
-During a game of golf, the two get to know each other and become friends, with Esquire seeing an opportunity to obtain the letter of recommendation that he so desperately needs.
-When Esquire goes to Garnett's house to have dinner and receive the letter, he meets his daughter Erin, who turns out to be New-New.
-Esquire wants to tell Rashad about Erin but is conflicted when Erin says that she will reveal to her father where Esquire is really from, as he lied to Garnett about it while they were playing golf.
+At work one day, Esquire meets John Garnett, a millionaire.
+The two become friends and Esquire sees an opportunity to obtain the letter of recommendation.
+When Esquire goes to Garnett's house to pick up the letter, he meets his daughter Erin, who turns out to be New-New.
+Erin says that she will reveal where Esquire is really from (something he lied to her father about) if he tells Rashad about her.